5 MINUTE READ

 I’d struggle to choose between the Lobster Thermidor (with fries of course – yes there is a bit of chips theme running through this) and the Monkfish Curry and as for the desserts – the desserts are worth the calories.
 I’d pop for the Raspberry Souffle, served with vanilla crème anglaise – it’s freshly prepared and takes 10 minutes – so more time for you two to sizzle.

-Don’t be sad – there’s gonna be a Part II to this covering, among other things,… You want a Sunday Roast and Can’t be Assed Cooking, and …You’re off the Diet and NEED fish and chips NOW
+Want more?
+Check out Part II covering, among other things,… You want a Sunday Roast and Can’t be Assed Cooking, and …You’re off the Diet and NEED fish and chips NOW

 Don’t miss a trick…you can also find me on…